PHPP vs. SAP: The Path to Low Energy Excellence

 What the SAP Reform Could Mean for Sustainable Building

 It is safe to say that not long after the release of SAP10 in 2012, a large section of the sustainable construction and decarbonisation community began calling for a reform of the policy related to EPC ratings.
 The Retrofit Hub wrote an excellent report outlining the eight steps for change they would like to see.
 It was supported and backed by many key players in the UK construction sector, including consultants, designers, academics, community organisation members, contractors, installers, and developers, to name a few.
 The report concludes with a national campaign and rebrand, aiming for EPCs to provide a more holistic view of building performance and health.
 In December 2024, the UK government initiated a consultation to reform SAP.
-The consultation will be completed by March 2025.
+The consultation was completed in March 2025.
 The primary aim is to enhance the accuracy and relevance of energy assessments, aligning them more closely with the nation’s net-zero emissions target by 2050.
-Proposed changes include updating EPC metrics to focus on aspects such as fabric performance, heating systems, and smart readiness, as well as refining the requirements for Energy Performance Certificates (EPCs) and Display Energy Certificates (DECs).
+The Home Energy Model (HEM) is the new government calculation methodology designed to assess the energy performance of homes across the United Kingdom and will replace SAP.
+It is supposeedly to be released along side the Future Homes Standard in 2025.
+Proposed changes require moe specific infomation on each property and its surroundings and will consider potential new technologies available.
+New metrics that focus on aspects such as fabric performance, heating systems, and smart readiness will refine the requirements for Energy Performance Certificates (EPCs) and Display Energy Certificates (DECs).
 These reforms could lead to more comprehensive and informative energy assessments, providing homeowners and developers with better insights into building performance and potential improvements.

 There is growing discussion about integrating more accurate and performance-based assessment tools into energy ratings.
 The PHPP has been developed over the last 30 years using data from monitored built examples to inform and improve the accuracy of the results.
 This ensures a level of accuracy in the energy balance that the Passivhaus Institute claims is within +/- 0.5 kWh!
 This of course accounts only for buildings which have been certified.
 Significantly, this eliminates what is known as the ‘performance gap’ when actual real-life energy usage exceeds the predicted figures.